-Substantially all of our revenues are from the Executive Affairs Authority ("EAA") of Abu Dhabi, one of the member Emirates of the UAE, and the related entities, ENEC and FANR.
-Revenues recognized from these contracts for 2011 and 2010 were recognized on a time and expense basis.
+Revenues from the Executive Affairs Authority ("EAA") of Abu Dhabi, one of the member Emirates of the UAE, and the related entities, ENEC and FANR, are recognized on a time and expense basis.

 The revenue recognition from our GCC and Kuwait contracts are based on the completion and acceptance of defined contractual milestones.
 Milestone payments, which are generally based on the completion of certain deliverables in the contracts, are recognized as revenue when milestones are achieved, collectability is reasonably assured, and there are no significant future performance obligations in connection with the milestones.
 In those instances where the Company has collected fees or milestone payments but has significant future performance obligations related to the development of the product, it records deferred revenue and recognizes it over the period of the Company's future obligations.
-Total deferred revenue as reported on the accompanying consolidated balance sheets from these two contracts at March 31, 2011 and December 31, 2010 was \$935,240 and \$98,110 respectively, representing deposits for consulting work to be performed at a future date.
+Total deferred revenue as reported on the accompanying consolidated balance sheets from these two contracts at June 30, 2011 and December 31, 2010 were approximately \$0.6 million and \$0.1 million respectively, representing deposits for consulting work to be performed at a future date.
+We expect that the majority of the deferred revenue recorded at June 30, 2011 will be recognized as revenue during the third quarter of 2011.